paduh/iOSCleanArchitectureWeatherApp/README.md

  - Usually we have one View Model per scene (view controller)
  - It doesn't reference the concrete type of the View, but rather it references the View protocol that is implemented usually by a UIViewController subclass
  - It is a Swift class and not reference any iOS framework classes - this makes it easier to reuse it maybe in a macOS application
- - It should be covered by Unit Tests, NB: No unit test done due to time constraint
+ - It should be covered by Unit Tests

  ###  UI Composer - injects the dependency object graph into the scene (view controller)
- - Usually it contains very simple logic and we don't need to write Unit Tests for it
+ - Usually it contains very simple logic

  ###  Coordinator - contains navigation / flow logic from one scene (view controller) to another
  - In some communities / blog posts it might be referred to as a FlowControlleror/ Router/ Coordinator